Skip to content

 kubectl get storageclasses

-• Can identify CNI plugin and its configuration
+• Can identify the CNI plugin and compare running add-on Pods with node CNI configuration.

 Terminal window